 Money may not buy happiness, but it can certainly contribute to stress, particularly in marriage.
-While no couple is immune to financial disagreements, certain financial mistakes can have major consequences that extend far beyond occasional overspending.
+While no couple is immune to financial disagreements, specific financial mistakes can have major consequences that extend far beyond occasional overspending.

 What happens when you suddenly realize that the person you've spent decades with is hiding massive debt, draining your retirement savings, and refusing to do anything about it?